polyrand/fsdict/README.md

 The performance method for each dictionary is calculated like this (adapted to each case):

 ```
-In [1]: from cryptosqldict import SQLDict as d
+In [1]: from fsdict.cryptosqldict import SQLDict as d

 In [2]: dd = d("perf_test", password="mypass")